Impact

 Affected Systems

-Google Chrome browsers running versions earlier than 149.0.7827.53 are affected.
-The issue specifically resides in the DevTools component of the renderer process.
-No other vendors or products are listed as impacted.
+Google Chrome browsers with versions before 149.0.7827.53 are affected.
+The issue is confined to the DevTools component of the renderer process and does not propagate to other vendor products or operating systems listed in the CPE set.

 Risk and Exploitability